Fahimraj12/Coursera_Solution/IBM FULLSTACK SOFTWARE DEVELOPER/14. Introduction to Containers w: Docker, Kubernetes & OpenShift/README.md

 # 14. Introduction to Containers w: Docker, Kubernetes & OpenShift

+## 📘 Course Overview
+This IBM course on Coursera provides a comprehensive introduction to modern container technologies, focusing on Docker for containerization, Kubernetes for orchestration, and OpenShift as an enterprise Kubernetes platform.
 Task 1: Take a screenshot of your completed Dockerfile and save it as a .jpg or .png with the filename `Dockerfile.png`.

 Task 2: Take a screenshot of the output of Step 6 and save it as a .jpg or .png with the filename `crimages.png`.